 - Opportunities to grow your store.

-Take this Shopify report for Google Data Studio as an example.
+Take this Shopify report for Google Looker Studio as an example.
 The overview page gives you a glimpse into your total sales.
 You’ll see:

 - A breakdown of your total sales by channel, vendor, country, and product.

 - The number of products you’ve sold so far.